codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

-      --git-src-git-token string       Your git provider api token [GIT_SRC_GIT_TOKEN] --git-src-provider string        The git provider, one of: github --git-src-repo string            Repository URL [GIT_SRC_GIT_REPO] -h, --help                           help for create
+      --git-src-git-token string       Your git provider api token [GIT_SRC_GIT_TOKEN] --git-src-provider string        The git provider, one of: github --git-src-repo string            Repository URL [GIT_SRC_GIT_REPO] -h, --help                           help for install
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --install-git-token string       Your git provider api token [INSTALL_GIT_TOKEN] --install-provider string        The git provider, one of: github